Skip to main content

 5 Festive AF European Christmas Markets to Visit

-From the land of chocolate to fairytale villages in the Alps, nobody does Christmas markets like the Europeans.
-We asked a few local experts (our amazing Tour Directors) what makes each one such a special place to shop, nosh, and get in that festive spirit.
+From the land of chocolate to fairytale villages, nobody does Christmas markets like the Europeans.
+We asked a few local experts (our amazing Tour Directors) what makes each one such a special place

 From late November until the end of the year, European cities turn the fairytale vibes up to 100 with their bustling Christmas markets.
 Each city does things a little bit differently, but no matter where you are, it’s impossible not to feel über levels of jolliness and festive joy.
 We asked a couple of our expert Tour Directors (who run all of our European Christmas itineraries) for their favorite markets across Venice, Prague, Munich and beyond.
 Plus, the must-try foods and must-buy souvenirs from each!